What does to excel at being a great account manager?

 When you can demonstrate the value of the product to the customer, you are essentially building up long-term success.
 As a KAM, you should be able to communicate the value of your offering strategically and financially to your customers.
 A KAM can curate custom offers when he/she has a better understanding of the business; therefore being able to sell more effectively and retain long-term relationships

 Key account management is a robust strategy for a business and can offer big dividends when they invest in the right managers and infrastructure.
-To become a KAM, consider enrolling for account management courses with LBTC.
+To become a KAM, consider enrolling for accounting for managers courses with LBTC.
 Learn more about such courses on our website and schedule a consultation right away.